JohanVanslembrouck/corolib/studies/README.md

 * [why-coroutines](./why-coroutines) contains examples that explain the advantages of C++ coroutines for writing (distributed) asynchronous applications.

-* [why-coroutines](./why-coroutines) contains examples that explain the advantages of C++ coroutines for writing I/O-based applications.
+* [why-coroutines2](./why-coroutines2) contains examples that explain the advantages of C++ coroutines for writing asynchronous I/O-based applications.

 * [corolab](./corolab) contains examples that do not use corolib, but were the basis from where corolib has been "distilled".